3750gustavo/Clipster/README.md

 8. **Writing the Output**: The `final_clip` object is written to a video file using the `write_videofile` method with `output_file` and `fps` as arguments.

-9. **User Interface**: The code creates a PySimpleGUI window with input fields for selecting an input folder, setting a maximum clip length, setting a maximum total length, choosing an output file name, and a button for generating the video.

-10. **Event Loop**: The code enters an event loop that reads user inputs from the window.
-If the user closes the window, the loop

- is broken.
-If the user clicks on the "Generate Video" button, the values from each input field are retrieved and assigned to variables.
-The code checks if the input folder is valid using `os.path.isdir`.
-If the folder is invalid, an error popup is displayed using `sg.popup_error`.
-If the folder is valid, the `generate_remix_video` function is called with the input variables.
-Upon successful video generation, a success popup is displayed using `sg.popup`.

 ## Limitations and Considerations

 The code has the following limitations and details: